oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 If `--diff-compilations` is enabled, all pairs of *hot* compilations are diffed (in our case, there is only one pair).
 Otherwise, hot compilations are printed without any diffing.

+Note that a compilation fragment is a kind of compilation.
+However, fragments are diffed only with other compilation units, i.e., pairs of 2 compilation fragments are skipped.

 ### Optimization tree matching

 The tool displays the diff of optimization trees for each pair of hot compilations.
 The diff of 2 optimization trees is